otago-polytechnic-bit-courses/ID623001-introductory-game-development/lecture-notes/06-invoke-api-integration-saving-to-file.md

 - The `WinGame` method calls the `SaveDataToFile` method when the player wins the game.
 - The `SaveDataToFile` method saves the user's login UUID and username to a text file.
 The file is saved in the `Assets` folder.

-In the `EnemyController` script, update the `WinGame` method to the following:
+In the `EnemyController` script, add a reference to the `APIController` script and update the `WinGame` method to the following:

 ```csharp
 // Omitted for brevity